atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 . <
 From your asseftionate
 gharlottemordeni

-II
+---

-LETTER LXXVII Lord Wo B urn to Mr. Wi lmot,
+## LETTER LXXVII

-/ * J
+Lord Woburn to Mr. Wilmot.

 WILMOT, my dear Wilmot, I am as happy as a man can possibly be in my condition; and if Hive, I Shall, I hope, be exquisitely So; but it is now a moot point, whether the extravagance of my joy will not kill me. yesterday, my excellent sister, lady Huxley, came, with all the eagerness of Sincere assedion, to tell me, that She had procured my pardon from lady Charlotte, who wislied rae to take all necestary Heps towards my recovery j and was particularly desirous to have me go, in consequence of the advice of my physicians, to the South osfrance.
 I made Caroline tell me minutely what had pasted